15 FAM 770

 15 FAM 771.1 Scope, Applicability, and General Policy

 b.
-This policy pertains to movable and immovable heritage properties and assets of historic, cultural, architectural, archaeological, and ethnographic interest.
-This includes archaeological sites, landscapes, buildings, structures, architectural elements, fine and decorative art, furnishings, works on paper, archival documents, and other cultural heritage items.
+This policy pertains to movable and immovable heritage properties and assets of historic, cultural, architectural, and archaeological interest.
+This includes archaeological sites and items, landscapes, buildings, structures, architectural elements, fine and decorative art, furnishings, works on paper, archival documents, and other cultural heritage items.
 Additionally, this policy includes the acknowledgement and protection of cultural practices, rituals, traditions, and other forms of intangible heritage valued by host nations and communities abroad.
-For additional information, see the OBO/OPS/CH SharePoint site.
+For additional information, see the OBO/OPS/CH SharePoint site: Office of Cultural Heritage (sharepoint.com).

 15 FAM 771.2 Authorities